Debbie Dingell's Big Idea: Dethrone Iowa, New Hampshire as first presidential primary states

 REP. TIM RYAN'S BIG IDEA: GIVING AMERICANS A MENTAL TIMEOUT

-Q: In a regional primary system would it be still one state kicking off the election season, or multiple states voting that same first primary day?
+Q: In a regional primary system. would one state still kick off the election season?
+Or multiple states voting that same first primary day?

 Dingell: It could be multiple primaries on the same day.
 You would set up a calendar.